Cypher-Shadowbourne/csb_cipher_lib/README.md

 ## Overview

-**csb_cipher_lib** implements the Shadowbourne cipher, a custom encryption algorithm built on a Feistel network with a unique round function.
-In addition to the CSB mode (with built-in authentication via HMAC), the library supports other modes (ECB, CBC, CTR, and GCM) to give you flexibility in how you encrypt your data.
-Secure key management is provided through random key generation and password-based key derivation with Argon2.
+**csb_cipher_lib** implements the Shadowbourne cipher—a custom encryption algorithm built on a Feistel network with a unique round function.
+In addition to the CSB mode (which provides built-in authentication via HMAC), the library supports other modes (ECB, CBC, CTR, and GCM) to give you flexibility in how you encrypt your data.
+Secure key management is provided through random key generation and password-based key derivation using Argon2.

 ---

 ## Features

 - **Custom Encryption (CSB Mode):**
-  Leverages a Feistel network with a custom round function for encryption, with built-in message authentication.
+  Utilizes a Feistel network with a custom round function and provides message authentication.

 - **Multiple Modes:**
-  In addition to CSB mode, the library supports standard modes:
+  Supports standard encryption modes:
   - **ECB (Electronic Code Book)**
   - **CBC (Cipher Block Chaining)**
   - **CTR (Counter)**